 The success of St Kitts and Nevis citizenship and offshore banking programs was encouraging.
 As a result, in 1994 the Nevis Asset Protection Trust (Nevis Trust) was established on the island of Nevis.
 Based in the Nevis International Exempt Trust Ordinance, the Nevis Trust offers complete tax exemption in addition to impenetrable security from asset seizures and privacy protection for beneficiaries.

 Originally based in British Law, the Nevis Trust legislation has extra protections.
 However, it has also been well tested in the courts and determined to be unbreakable.
 Indeed, even the full force of the US government has been unsuccessful at trying to break the Nevis Trust.
 Therefore, it has become a time tested safe haven used by high net worth individuals and families to store their assets.

 How Does the Nevis Trust Work?

-The owner of a trust is usually a high net worth individual or company known as a “settlor”.
+The original owner of the trust assets is usually a high net worth individual or company known as a “settlor”.
 The settlor transfers legal ownership of designated assets (such as funds in a bank account, gold, jewelry, bonds, real estate or stocks) to a trustee (Nevis Company) that holds beneficial or equitable title to the assets while acting as trustee or custodian for a select number of beneficiaries.